Overall ranking: Came 18th out of 126 in the Complete University Guide for 2016.

 What you need to know

 Easy to get into?
 Pretty tough.
 The university doesn't use the UCAS points system, but top grades are expected.
-LLB Law, for example, asks for AAA at A-level.
+Chemical Engineering for example require A*AA and LLB Law asks for AAA at A-level.

 Added value: Super-sporty student body.
 Extensive facilities include a swimming pool, athletics field, five pitches, climbing wall, gym and martial arts centre.
 Birmingham is investing almost £300m over five years to transform their famous Edgbaston campus and several other sites with new facilities.